Department of Interdisciplinary and Special Programs

 TRANSFERRING INTO THE DEPARTMENT OF INTERDISCIPLINARY AND SPECIAL PROGRAMS (ISP) DEGREE PROGRAMS

 Students wishing to transfer into ISP degree programs must meet the minimum entrance requirements of The University of Toledo.
 Students wishing to transfer into any ISP baccalaureate program must have a minimum cumulative 2.0 higher education GPA (i.e., combined GPA for all coursework taken at post-secondary institutions) and a minimum 2.0 UT GPA, if applicable.
-The University Studies program requires completion of 20 semester-hours of college credit and a cumulative 2.0 GPA to transfer.
+The Individualized Studies program requires completion of 20 semester-hours of college credit and a cumulative 2.0 GPA to transfer.
 Students who do not meet this GPA requirement can be admitted to the College’s Department of Exploratory Studies and work toward meeting the admission requirements for the degree programs.
 Courses from an approved institution may be used, as applicable, toward a student’s program of study.
 However, the maximum number of effective transferable credits is 90 semester-hours for all Baccalaureate degrees.
-A maximum of 81 hours at the 1000 or 2000 level can be applied to the University Studies or Liberal Studies degrees.
+A maximum of 81 hours at the 1000 or 2000 level can be applied to the Individualized Studies or Liberal Studies degrees.
 The General Section of this catalog has information on admission and transfer.

 Admission to earn a Second bachelor's Degree